fabiospampinato/monorepo/readme.md

 ### Templates

 + [`awesome-template`](https://github.com/fabiospampinato/awesome-template) : Curated list of templates for Template.
++ [`template-chrome-extension`](https://github.com/fabiospampinato/template-chrome-extension) : A template for starting a new Chrome extension quickly.
 + [`template-template`](https://github.com/fabiospampinato/template-template) : A template for creating new templates quickly.
 + [`template-typescript-cli-package`](https://github.com/fabiospampinato/template-typescript-cli-package) : A template for creating a new TypeScript CLI package quickly.
 + [`template-typescript-package`](https://github.com/fabiospampinato/template-typescript-package) : A template for creating a new TypeScript package quickly.